 MM 99.4 — Key Largo Traffic Light — Port Largo

-Go east at the traffic light where U.S. 1 splits to southbound and northbound lanes, an immediate right onto Homestead, then left on Ocean Bay Drive
+Go east at THE traffic light where U.S. 1 splits to southbound and northbound lanes, an immediate right onto Homestead Avenue, then a quick left on Ocean Bay Drive

 Unique.
 American Legion Post 333, 2 Seagate Blvd.
 Key Largo.
 Large, shady outdoor seating with entertainment.
 Drinks and food.
 Strings of lights strung through the trees.
 Open to the public and on my bucket list.
 I’ve passed here many times but never stopped.